soujanya957/arctic-map/README.md

 ## Additional Notes

 - The `zipped_shapefiles/` directory is empty by default.
 Add your zipped shapefiles manually.
-- To generate zipped shapefiles from raw shapefiles, run:
+- To generate zipped shapefiles from raw shapefiles, you need to have a folder named `Arctic_CPAD` (which contains all the shapefiles) in the same parent directory as the `arctic-map` folder.
+The `zip_shapefiles.py` script will bundle each layer from the `Arctic_CPAD` folder and store the resulting `.zip` files in the `zipped_shapefiles/` directory (inside `backend/`).

+Run the following to generate the zipped shapefiles:

 ```bash
 python zip_shapefiles.py